Logiqx/gps-guides/sessions/contacts/newm/README.md

 Confirmed resolution of 1 cm/s using data from 20220406.

-Fenix 7 speed data is heavily smooth and shifted rightwards, compared to non-doppler speeds.
+Fenix 7 speed data is heavily smoothed and shifted rightwards, compared to non-doppler speeds.

 ![img](img/fenix-7.png)